-HRM 7000 Meeting SHRM Competencies 3 credits
+HRM 7000 Meeting SHRM Competencies (3 Credits)

-In this capstone course, students will evaluate the HR content outlined in the SHRM Body of Competency and Knowledge (BoCK).
-The capstone challenges students to demonstrate proficiency in all SHRM competencies within the four SHRM Certified Professional modules: HR competencies, people, organization, and workplace.
-Within each of these four professional modules, students critically will examine issues related to HR's strategic role and responsibilities in a global environment.
+In this capstone course, you will evaluate the human resource (HR) content outlined in the SHRM Body of Competency and Knowledge (BoCK)®.
+The capstone challenges you to demonstrate proficiency in all SHRM competencies within the four SHRM Certified Professional modules: HR Competencies, People, Organization, and Workplace.
+Within each of these four professional modules, you will critically examine issues related to HR's strategic role and responsibilities in a global environment.
 The capstone content covers all the SHRM competencies.

-LAW 6500 Legal Thinking 3 credits
+LAW 6500 Legal Thinking (3 Credits)

 Legal thinking is key to protecting yourself and your company from liability.
-This course sensitizes students to the importance of separating personal values and interests from the safety and well-being of the company.
-As we investigate methods to evaluate risk and identify liability associated with an organization, students will explore concepts of logic, critical analysis, and legal reasoning used to evaluate potential costs associated with the actions of employees, contractors, and the public.
+This course sensitizes you to the importance of separating your personal values and interests from the safety and well-being of your company.
+As we investigate methods to evaluate risk and identify liability associated with your organization, you'll explore concepts of logic, critical analysis, and legal reasoning used to evaluate potential costs associated with the actions of employees, contractors, and the public.
 Most legal courses focus on the rules, but the rules change every day.